LesFerch/WinSetView/doc/v3/System-Requirements.md

 - .Net 4.8
 - JScript

-.Net 4.8, dates back to 2019 and is a common requirement, so it's probably already installed.
+.Net 4.8 dates back to 2019 and is a common requirement, so it's probably already installed.

-JScript is built in and Windows does not provide a user option to disable or remove it, so it should be present.
-Previous versions of WinSetView used VBScript.
-As of version 3.1, all VBScript code has been replaced with JScript code in WinSetView in anticipation of VBScript becoming an optional install starting in 2027.
+MSHTML and JScript are built into Windows and there is no option to disable or remove them, so they should be present.
+If you've used a tool, such as NTLite, to remove those components, that will break WinSetView.

-WinSetView does NOT use MSHTA.exe or WSH (WScript.exe).
+WinSetView does NOT use MSHTA.exe, WSH (WScript.exe), or VBScript (starting with version 3.1).

 If you're using Windows 10 or higher, please ignore the rest of this document.